rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 --- middle

 # Open Issues/Questions:
-1. With the advent of versioning, if we could define a process for applying errata to YANG modules.
-I.e., asking the RFC Editor to generate an updated version with the errata applied that is then uploaded by IANA.
-1. Need guidance to IANA to list modules both by revision date and version.
+1. Do we need guidance to IANA in this document to list modules both by revision date and version?
 1. This document is informational, is it appropriate to use RFC 2119 language?

 # Introduction